howardre/howardre.github.io/content/home/experience.md

   description = """Used statistical models to investigate the effects of oceanography and climate on groundfish long-term distribution and abundance in the northern California Current.
   Studied the overlap of fishery-independent (NMFS survey) and -dependent (logbook and landings) data sources on the Oregon continental shelf and their potential utility for assessment of nearshore flatfishes.
-  Two manuscripts are in preparation.
 Analyses completed using R."""
 #  Responsibilities include:

 #  * Analysing